rkkn126/R2K-PromptGuard/README.md

   Define words in a single input field, comma separated and case‑insensitive.

-- Master configuration support(Mandatory for larger configured prebuild) Load a shared JSON config (`master_config.json`) or import one from disk to apply common rules.
+- Master configuration support(Mandatory for larger configured prebuild) Load a shared JSON config (`master_config.json`) This config can be tailored to your organization, project, or personal needs.

 - Copy prompt
   Copy the (reviewed and edited) prompt to your clipboard with one click.